 Purchasers of Trinity Biotech's clinical diagnostic products and our reference laboratory in the United States may be regulated under The Clinical Laboratory Improvements Amendments of 1988 and related federal and state regulations.
 CLIA is intended to ensure the quality and reliability of clinical laboratories in the United States by mandating specific standards in the areas of personnel qualifications, administration and participation in proficiency testing, patient test management, quality control, quality assurance and inspections.
 The regulations promulgated under CLIA established three levels of diagnostic tests ("waived", "moderately complex" and "highly complex") and the standards applicable to a clinical laboratory depend on the level of the tests it performs.
-Laboratories performing high complexity testing are required to meet more stringent requirements than laboratories performing less complex tests.
-In addition, we and our customers are required to meet certain laboratory licensing requirements for states with regulations beyond CLIA.
-For more information on state licensing requirements, see the sections entitled "Government Regulation - New York Laboratory Licensing" and "Government Regulation - Other States' Laboratory Licensing."
+Laboratories performing high complexity testing are required to meet trongent requirements than laboratories performing less complex tests.
+In addition, we and our customers are required to meet certain laboratory licensing requirements for states with regulation - New York Laboratory Licensing" and "Government Regulation - Other States' Laboratory Licensing."